ArtemDovbysh91/ml_experiments/README.md

 ## Experiment 3: How does a neural net really work
 Experiment 3 kicks off by delving into the fundamentals of gradient descent and its intertwining with machine learning([Keggle](https://www.kaggle.com/code/artemdovbysh/how-does-a-neural-net-really-work)).
 Additionally, there's a segment dedicated to evaluating the top-performing image models in machine learning([Keggle](https://www.kaggle.com/code/artemdovbysh/which-image-models-are-best)).

+## Experiment 4: Getting started with NLP for absolute beginners
+The process starts with importing the data.
+Next, it moves on to Tokenization and numericalization.
+Following that, it readies the test dataset to assess the training quality.
+This is succeeded by training, measuring prediction accuracy, and finally, evaluating the results.